 Of course, how you exercise these qualities will change depending on your individual role.
 For example, if you work at an agency managing clients, then strong organisational and task management skills are imperative.
 If you are a digital marketing specialist, you might place more emphasis on analysing data and making critical decisions promptly on accounts.
 On the other hand, if you’re an in-house marketer, you need to be able to prioritise tasks effectively, and focus more on strategy and problem-solving.

 The rise of digital brought with it a belief that all marketing activities could now be measured.
-Gone was the slogan, "Half the money I spend on advertising is wasted, the trouble is I don't know which half".
-With this came an obsession with hard metrics like cost per click, cost per lead and cost per sale.
+Gone is the saying; "Half the money I spend on advertising is wasted, the trouble is I don't know which half".
+With this came an obsession with hard metrics like cost per click, cost per lead, and cost per sale.
 For some marketers, things have moved so far that they won’t invest in activities they cannot measure.

 One of the scariest things we hear when speaking to clients is that they intend to make all of their decisions based on data.